Bucks and Montgomery County Intellectual Property Lawyers

-The High Swartz trademark and copyright lawyers help clients select, register, maintain and enforce copyright and trademark protection.
-We also represent businesses and individuals accused of trademark or copyright infringement.
+Our intellectual property lawyers help clients select, register, maintain and enforce copyright and trademark protection.
+In addition, they represent businesses and individuals accused of trademark or copyright infringement.

-Understanding how to protect your intellectual property rights and how they affect your business is vital to your business success.
+Understanding how to protect your intellectual property rights and how they affect your business is vital to your business's success.

 What is Intellectual Property?

-It’s not uncommon that a new client reaches out for legal advice regarding a novel idea.
-The idea has the potential to make the client’s business profitable and stand-out amongst competitors.
-The positive vibes, however, end with the excitement of creating this potentially lucrative idea.
-The client, unsure how to proceed, then invariably asks some of the following questions:
+It's not uncommon for a new client to reach out for legal advice regarding a novel idea.
+For example, the concept can make the client's business profitable and stand out from competitors.
+However, the positive vibes end with the excitement of creating this potentially lucrative idea.
+As a result, the client, unsure how to proceed, then invariably asks some of the following questions:

 - "Is it OK to share my idea with others?"